Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Acknowledgments

 \section{Acknowledgments}

 A.C. is funded by the Fonds voor Wetenschappelijk Onderzoek (FWO) via fellowship 1SF7823N and received funding from the Research Council of the Vrije Universiteit Brussel (OZR-VUB) through OZR mandate OZR3819.
 A.C. also acknowledges funding from the FWO COVID-19 research project G0H0420N.
 All experiments were run on the Genius and Hydra clusters of the Flemish Supercomputer Center (Vlaams Supercomputer Centrum - VSC).
 This work also received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant number 101003688 – EpiPose project).
-P.J.K.L. gratefully acknowledges support from FWO via postdoctoral fellowship 1242021N and the Research council of the Vrije Universiteit Brussel (OZR-VUB via grant number OZR3863BOF). \feedback{N.H. acknowledges support from the Scientific Chair of Evidence-based Vaccinology under the umbrella of the Methusalem framework at the University of Antwerp.} N.H. and A.N. acknowledge funding from the iBOF DESCARTES project (reference: iBOF-21-027).
+P.J.K.L. gratefully acknowledges support from FWO via postdoctoral fellowship 1242021N and the Research council of the Vrije Universiteit Brussel (OZR-VUB via grant number OZR3863BOF).
+N.H. acknowledges support from the Scientific Chair of Evidence-based Vaccinology under the umbrella of the Methusalem framework at the University of Antwerp.
+N.H. and A.N. acknowledge funding from the iBOF DESCARTES project (reference: iBOF-21-027).
+P.J.K.L. and L.W. acknowledge support from FWO grant G059423N.
 L.W. gratefully acknowledges support from FWO postdoctoral fellowship 1234620N.
 This research acknowledges funding from the Flemish Government through the AI Research Program.
+This project was supported by the VERDI project (101045989), funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the Health and Digital Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.